 Big Blackout: Just prior to taping of the show on August 14, 2003, New York City (and much of the rest of the NE United States) was hit with a massive power outage.
 After the studio audience was evacuated, Conan conducted a very basic, ten-minute mini-show from the darkened set with announcer Joel Godard and a skeleton crew (before NBC filled the rest of the time with a rerun).
 You can see it in two parts here and here.

 Black Comedy: In a segment where Jordan Schlansky and Conan went to a fancy Italian restaurant, Jordan was trying to tell a story about how it was the night of an important football game and afterwards he was invited down to a cellar.
-Conan added: "...And you were raped."
+A drunk Conan added: "...And you were raped."

 Broken Record: During one monologue, Conan kept trying to start a joke about US Magazine, but kept getting sidetracked.
 He eventually lampshaded this by saying "US MAGAZINE!" over and over while walking around the set like a robot.